-Adoc Talent Management is the leading specialist career management organisation, combining a triple focus on human resources consulting and recruitment, training and coaching, and research, innovation and studies, with a particular focus on PhDs and research staff.
-Our team is deeply integrated into the innovation ecosystem and driven by the desire to add value to doctoral qualifications.
+Adoc Talent Management is the first organization specialized in career management, that combines a triple focus on HR consultancy and recruitment, training & coaching, and research, innovation & studies, with a particular highlight on PhDs and research staff.
+Our team is deeply integrated into the innovation ecosystem and driven by a commitment to value doctoral qualifications.

-Our three activities work in synergy.
-Through our human resources consultancy and recruitment services for businesses, public sector organisations and associations, we gain valuable insight into the challenges of a constantly changing employment market.
-Our Research, Innovation and Studies division conducts research on doctoral-related topics, provides expert services and develops career guidance tools that are integrated into our training programmes.
+Our three activities work synergistically.
+Through our HR consultancy and recruitment services for businesses, public sector organizations, and associations, we gain valuable insights into the challenges of a constantly evolving job market.
+Our Research, Innovation & Studies division conducts research on doctoral-related topics, offers expert services, and develops career guidance tools that are integrated into our training programs.

-All our trainers are experts in HR consulting, recruitment, career coaching, entrepreneurship and research, which ensures that our training programmes offer practical solutions for the day-to-day practices of research staff, as well as personalised advice to meet their specific needs.
-We invite you to explore these possibilities in our course catalogue.
+All our trainers are experts in HR consultancy, recruitment, career coaching, entrepreneurship, and research, ensuring that our training programs offer practical solutions for the daily practices of research personnel, along with personalized advice to meet their specific needs.
+We invite you to explore these opportunities within our course catalogue.